 • a nicely lit scene file with four base ornament bulb models ready for texturing

 • all the textures from volume 1, plus the new volume 2 textures all within the .lib4d

 To install, just place the .lib4d file into your “browser” folder, restart C4D and it should show up in your Content Browser.
 You can mix and match colors and textures to produce hundreds of combinations of ornaments types!
 Enjoy!

-Make sure to check out my free holiday model pack for Cinema 4D from last year here!
+Make sure to check out my free holiday model pack for Cinema 4D from a couple years ago below.
 It has presents, ribbon bows, and Christmas lights!